iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="StardustDocument+setPropertyUnchecked"></a>

 ### stardustDocument.setPropertyUnchecked(key, value)
-Adds a custom property to the DID Document.
+Sets a custom property in the DID Document.
 If the value is set to `null`, the custom property will be removed.

 ### WARNING